To the residents of Groton?

 Why don’t we build on the current Station Ave site?

 The building lot where the current fire station is located is 1/4 acre.
 The vacant lot next the fire station is measures 1/3 acre and is privately owned.
+Both these building lots, combined, are not big enough to build the new central fire station.
+Both lots border wetlands requiring significant setbacks under the Town’s Conservation Bylaw.
+There is not enough land to build a fire station on this property.

 The Site Selection Committee did perform an extensive review of building the fire station adjacent to the proposed Groton Electric Department’s facilities.
 Again, the amount of land available, wetlands setback requirements and a significant amount of road grading to manage storm water and flooding make this site problematic, and in the Committee’s analysis not feasible.